Business Credit Card Guide

 Archa delivers credit that’s better than the banks.
 That’s why we exist.

-Archa offers flexible payment terms with a transparent monthly subscription fee as opposed to (surprise) traditional credit card interest fees.
+Archa offers 30-day payment terms (interest-free days) with a transparent monthly subscription fee as opposed to (surprise) traditional credit card interest fees.
 Giving business owners greater insight into and control of their spending.
 We think it’s the credit your company deserves.

 Digitising your expenses also offers businesses unmatched flexibility.
-Not only does Archa integrate seamlessly with your cloud accounting software so you can simplify your book balancing.
-But you remain fully in control with the ability to freeze and unfreeze cards, plus set individual spending limits on the fly directly from the Archa app.
-What’s more, we never ‘close’ at 4 pm.
+Not only does Archa integrate seamlessly with your Xero accounting software so you can simplify your book balancing.
+But you remain fully in control with the ability to freeze and unfreeze cards, plus set individual spending limits so you can stay in control.
+What’s more, we never ‘close’ at 4pm.
 You can email or speak to our locally-based support team 24/7.

-Whether you’ve always been a digital business or COVID forced you online, Archa empowers today’s remote workers to make the decisions they need to help grow your business.
+Whether you’ve always been a digital business or COVID forced you online, Archa provides easy business credit cards to empower today’s remote workers to make the decisions they need to help grow your business.

-Whether you’re a large operator needing a ‘corporate’ credit card or smaller company wanting a ‘business’ credit card (at Archa, we like to think we’re taking the ‘corporate’ out of credit), have your paperwork and patience handy.
+Whether you’re a large operator needing a ‘corporate’ credit card or a smaller company wanting a business credit card (at Archa, we like to think we’re taking the ‘corporate’ out of credit), have your paperwork and patience handy.

-Small to medium sized?
+Small to medium-sized business?
 Before a bank can decide your business is creditworthy enough for a business credit card, you’ll need to hand over your company and personal financial details.
 If you’re a young company, your annual revenue may not be worthy of a bank’s time or gamble.

-Assuming your annual revenue and personal credit history looks good on paper, there’ll be yet more paper involved with a ream of application forms (and outdated filing systems) that explain the time it takes to reach a decision.
-All the while, you’re weighing up if new software or office coffee is a more crucial business expense with the funds you have.
+Assuming your annual revenue and personal credit history look good on paper, there’ll be yet more paper involved with a ream of application forms (and outdated filing systems) that explain the time it takes to reach a decision.
+All the while, you’re weighing up if new software or office coffee is a more crucial business purchase with the funds you have.

 Big business with even bigger dreams?
-You’ll have additional eligibility requirements like having a minimum number of years in trading, or minimum annual turnover.
+For a credit card for business, you’ll have to meet additional eligibility requirements like having a minimum number of years in trading or minimum annual turnover.
 You’ll also need to make an appointment to speak with your provider’s business team.

 We don’t think anyone should have to choose between Google Suite and espresso.
-With Archa, there’s no paperwork, queues or workday interruption to getting the spending power you need to get on with business.
+With Archa small business credit cards, there’s no paperwork, queues or workday interruption to getting the spending power you need to get on with business.
 In five minutes online, you could be approved and on your way to maintaining your technology and your caffeine intake.

-It goes without saying (but we will) that if you’re considering a traditional business credit card, you should be aware of the benefits, charges, liability, interest rates (on purchases, balance transfers, cash advances) and fees (annual, account keeping, late payment, cash advance, international transaction, non-bank ATM).
+It goes without saying (but we will) that if you’re considering a traditional business credit card in Australia, you should be aware of the benefits, charges, liability, interest rates (on purchases, balance transfers, cash advances) and fees (annual, account keeping, late payment, cash advance, foreign transaction fees, non-bank ATM).
 And those hidden fees?
 Well, you won’t know those upfront of course.
 But they’ll be sure to come out of hiding when you least expect it.

 Someone (not the bank) has to pay the debt on the card, and that could be you or your business.
 The provider may offer either a personal liability or business liability for the account, which determines who’s responsible for managing (ie paying) the card.